wa1tnr/ainsuForth/README.md

 # ainsuForth

-A Forth for ATSAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.
+A Forth for SAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.

+Has SAMD21E18A support.

-Current platform is the Adafruit Circuit Playground Express - PRODUCT ID: 3333 which is ATSAMD21 Cortex M0+ based.
+Current platform is the Adafruit Gemma M0 - PRODUCT ID: 3501 which is ATSAMD21 Cortex M0+ based.

-Tue Jul 25 08:06:29 UTC 2017
+Sat Jul 29 08:59:32 UTC 2017

-df2ed
+ce9ba

 old: